AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/creating-a-first-party-look-alike-model.md

 ---
-title: Creating a First Party Look-Alike Model in AAM
+title: Create a first-party Look-Alike Model
 description: In this video you will learn how to create a first party look-alike model, so that you can find more of your own visitors who look like your converters.
 feature: Algorithmic Models
 topics: